 Musée de l’Hospice Comtesse

 This is a former hospice in the old town, originally founded in 1237 to care for the poor.
-The gound floor is a reconstructed Flemish house whilst upstairs contained art, wooden sculptures and a couple of large globes.
-My favourite room was the kitchen as it was covered in a set of amazing blue and white hand-painted tiles, all of which were different.
+The gound floor is a reconstructed Flemish house.
+Upstairs we found art, wooden sculptures and a couple of large globes.
+My favourite room was the kitchen as it was decorated in individually hand-painted blue and white tiles.

 Outside we admired the buildings from the courtyard and wandered around the medicinal herb garden.
-There’s a chapel on site too but this appeared to be closed.
-I hadn’t originally planned to visit the hospice so we only popped in for a quick look; if you have time to spare the English audio guide is highly recommended.
+There’s a chapel on site too but this looked closed.
+I hadn’t originally planned to visit the hospice so we only popped in for a quick look; if you have time to spare there is an English audio guide.

 La Maison Natale Charles de Gaulle

 This house is the birthplace of former president Charles de Gaulle.
-The house belonged to his grandparents and although he never lived in it there are plenty of mementoes from his childhood.
+The house belonged to his grandparents and has plenty of his childhood mementoes.

 Place du Général de Gaulle (Grand Place)